mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | return type: ElementaryMoleculeType

+  | Find an ElementaryMoleculeType object using name in the elementary_molecule_types list.
+  | Returns None if no such elementary molecule type is found.

 * | **load_bngl_molecule_types_and_reaction_rules**

    * | file_name: str
+     | Path to the BNGL file to be loaded.

    * | parameter_overrides: Dict[str, float] = None
+     | For each key k in the parameter_overrides, if it is defined in the BNGL's parameters section,
+     | its value is ignored and instead value parameter_overrides[k] is used.

-  | Parses a BNGL file and only reads molecule types and
-  | reaction rules sections, e.g. ignores observables.
+  | Parses a BNGL file, only reads molecule types and reaction rules sections,
+  | i.e. ignores observables and seed species.
-  | Parameter values are evaluated and the result value
-  | is directly used.
+  | Parameter values are evaluated and the result value is directly used.
-  | Compartments names are stored in rxn rules as strings because
+  | Compartments names are stored in rxn rules as strings because compartments belong
-  | compartments belong to geometry objects and the subsystem is independent
-  | on specific geometry.
+  | to geometry objects and the subsystem is independent on specific geometry.
-  | However they must be defined on initialization.
+  | However, the compartments and their objects must be defined before initialization.

 * | **add_release_site**